 BIOM30003 is your opportunity to see what a real research laboratory is like!
-Upon undertaking this subject in the Department of Biochemistry and Molecular Biology, students spend a semester working on an exciting, research-based project with our internationally regarded researchers.
+Upon undertaking this subject in the Department of Biochemistry and Pharmacology, students spend a semester working on an exciting, research-based project with our internationally regarded researchers.
 This experience gives students a significant edge for future post-graduate research options in the Department, including Honours and Masters.

 What are the entry requirements for BIOM30003?